-Successful development of Infacort® will address this major unmet patient need, first in Europe, and then globally and will contribute to the EURODIS goals of having 200 orphan drug approved in Europe by 2020.
+Successful development of Infacort® (commercial name Alkindi® (hydrocortisone in capsules for opening)) will address this major unmet patient need, first in Europe, and then globally and will contribute to the EURODIS goals of having 200 orphan drug approved in Europe by 2020.

 TAIN stands for Treatment of Adrenal Insufficiency in Neonates and Infants and is supported and funded by the European Commission through its 7th Framework Programme (Project Number 281654).
 TAIN brings together European experts in drug development, SMEs and paediatric endocrinologists to develop this new therapy for patients.